Conjugacy classes of derangements in finite groups of Lie type: Diagonally almost simple groups

-We have to consider the classes $\ca C_1, \ca C_2, \ca C_3$ in detail.
+We now consider classes $\ca C_1, \ca C_2, \ca C_3$, which constitute the crux of the proof.
 Our analysis in these cases will use all the results of \Cref{sec:anatomy} on anatomy of polynomials.
 Recall the bijection $\Phi$ defined in \eqref{eq_linear}--\eqref{eq_orthogonal_odd}\phantomref{eq_unitary}\phantomref{eq_symplectic}, which will be used with no further explanation in the proofs of \Cref{t_c1,t_c2,t_c3}.